 With the progress bar running on the black screen, the iPhone Unavailable screen will be totally removed soon.
 Once done, you can go through the setup to get into your iPhone again.
 Hopefully, you've backed up your iPhone previously so you can restore your data after that.

-If the Erase iPhone option doesn't appear on your lock screen, here are a few ways you can get your iPhone out of unavailable screen, which can also help you to get rid of a locked iPad if you have the same problem with your iPad.
+If the Erase iPhone option doesn't appear on your lock screen, here are a few ways you can get your iPhone out of unavailable screen, which can also help you to get rid of a Security Lockout iPad if you have the same problem with your tablet.

 After having several failed attempts, the iPhone Unavailable alert will be prompted on the lock screen, not giving you permission to access your phone.